 The topography of the site falls considerably from east to west so when viewed from Lancaster Road, the building would be set down significantly below the road level.
 From Victoria Road, views of this part of the school are limited due to the mature trees and certainly in summer months when the trees are in full leaf, views of the building will be limited in key views along the pathway networks to and from the Church to the north.
-The simple design and the limited materials palette are considered appropriate and in particular, on the western elevation - that facing Victoria Road, the red brickwork at low level will match the existing swimming pool and the standing seam detail will provide a clean and crisp finish.
+The curved roof and the rhythm of the design on the western elevation are considered to provide visual interest and the materials palette is considered appropriate.
+In particular, on the western elevation, the red brickwork at low level will match the existing swimming pool and the vertical timber cladding will provide a softer finish that will integrate well with the mature trees in Stubbs Walk.
 It is considered therefore that the scale and design of the building would be acceptable and that there would be no adverse impact on the character and appearance of the Conservation Area to justify a refusal.